-- [14] Section 7(2)(a) of the PAJA makes provision of the exhaustion of internal remedies prior to the Institution review proceedings.
+- [14] Section 7(2)(a) of the PAJA makes provision of the exhaustion remedies prior of internal to the Institution review proceedings.
 According to the section no court or tribunal shall review an administrative action in terms of the PAJA unless any internal remedy provided for in any other law has first been exhausted.
-A question to be posed and answered is whether this application constitutes a review within the meaning and contemplation of section 7(2)(a) of the PAJA. - There is authority for the view that on a purely grammatical interpretation of section 7(2)(a) the prohibition against instituting review proceedings without first exhausting internal remedies is only relevant for the purposes of a full review and not an application for interim relief.1 There are no reasons for departing from this view. - [16] It is doubtful whether the machinery provided by clauses 25 and 26 of the Supply Policy measures up to the standard of an effective remedy for purposes of section 7(2) and thus an internal remedy in terms of the section.
+A question to be posed and answered is whether this application constitutes a review within the meaning and contemplation of section 7(2)(a) of the PAJA. - [15] The question at hand falls to be answered in the negative.
+There is authority for the view that on a purely grammatical interpretation of section 7(2)(a) the prohibition against instituting review proceedings without first exhausting internal remedies is only relevant for the purposes of a full review and not an application for interim relief.
+There are no reasons for departing from this view. - [16] It is doubtful whether the machinery provided by clauses 25 and 26 of the Supply Policy measures up to the standard of an effective remedy for purposes of section 7(2) and thus an internal remedy in terms of the section.
 In light of the view I take of this matter, I find it unnecessary to deal with the question of whether these clauses constitute an internal remedy.